-- K There was a direct connection between the selfeducation and your current work activities because the study was maintaining or improving a skill or specific knowledge required for your current work activities. - I There was a direct connection between the selfeducation and your current work activities because you can show that the study was leading to, or was likely to lead to, increased income from your current work activities. - O Other circumstances exist where there was a direct connection between your self-education and your current work activities.
+- K At the time you incurred the expense, there was a direct connection between your self-education and your work activities as an employee, because the study maintained or improved a skill or specific knowledge required for those work activities. - I At the time you incurred the expense, there was a direct connection between your self-education and your work activities as an employee, because you can show that the study was leading to, or was likely to lead to, increased income from those work activities. - O At the time you incurred the expense, other circumstances existed which established a direct connection between your self-education and your work activities as an employee.

-Remember, self-education expenses are NOT allowable if your study was designed to get you:
+Remember, self-education expense deductions apply only to your work as an employee at the time you were studying.
+They are not allowable if your study was designed to get you:

 - a job

-- a new job different from your current one, or
+- a new job, one different from the one you had at the time, or

 - income from a new income-earning activity.